gitploy-io/gitploy/docs/concepts/review.md

 ## Review process

 1\.
-First, to enable review, you must configure like the below:
+To enable review, you must configure like the below:

 ```yaml
 envs: